996icu/996.ICU/README.md

  - [996.action](https://github.com/CPdogson/996action) Supporters are encouraged to participate in public supervision.
  - [996.avengers](https://github.com/996-icu-avengers/Natasha) adds `996ICU` and `955WLB` tags on recruitment websites.
  - [996.OD](https://github.com/zheolong/996.OD.git) occupational diseases are the forewarning of ICU.
  - [996.Q](https://github.com/alexddhuang/996.Q) A repository to collect mocks, jokes, or gags about 996.
+ - [996.Polls](https://github.com/alexddhuang/996.Polls) A repository to vote a new active manager of the [996.ICU](https://github.com/996icu/996.ICU) project.
  - [support.996.ICU](https://github.com/msworkers/support.996.ICU) Microsoft and GitHub Workers Support 996.ICU

 Where are the issues?